/

 Their limited understanding of other departments and business processes can hinder the successful interdepartmental implementation of a CRM solution.

-On a practical level, a CRM administrator needs to have IT experience, an understanding of marketing practices, and strong interpersonal skills.
+On a practical level, a CRM administrator needs to have IT experience, an understanding of sales, marketing & customer support practices, and strong interpersonal skills.

 They’ll also have to provide training and education for new and existing users as the CRM system evolves and grows.
 They need to know how to customize the software as needs change and how to troubleshoot the system when problems arise.

 As the business grows, so will the demands on the CRM administrator.
-If you’re using existing IT or marketing staff to administrate your system, these increasing demands will take more of their attention from other tasks.
+If you’re using existing staff to administrate your system, these increasing demands will take more of their attention from other tasks.

 • What are the foreseeable responsibilities of your CRM administrator?